 Pension funding involves preparing Fund assets to pay for benefits when Members retire.
 During their working careers, assets grow with contributions and investment earnings; and then, the Pension Fund distributes assets in retirement.
-Based on the Plan's current mix of employees and Funded Status, the Plan should experience positive asset growth, on average, if the Recommended Contributions are made and expected investment earnings come in.
-In the current year, the Fund asset growth was positive by approximately \$3.4 million.
+Based on the Plan's current mix of Members and Funded Status, the Plan should experience positive asset growth, on average, if the Recommended Contributions are made and expected investment earnings come in.
+In the current year, the Fund asset growth was positive by approximately \$940,000.

 Asset growth is important in the long-term.
 Long-term cash flow out of the Pension Fund is primarily benefit payments, and expenses are a smaller portion.
 The Plan should monitor the impact of expected benefit payments on future asset growth.
-In the next 5 years, benefit payments are anticipated to increase 35-40%, or approximately \$2.1 million.
-In the next 10 years, the expected increase in benefit payments is 75-80%, or approximately \$4.2 million.
+In the next 5 years, benefit payments are anticipated to increase 35-40%, or approximately \$2,200,000.
+In the next 10 years, the expected increase in benefit payments is 75-80%, or approximately \$4,500,000.
+The estimated increases in benefit payments are based on the benefits paid to inactive Members during the current year, and does not include any refunds of Member Contributions.

-Furthermore, Plans' with a large number of retirees have an increased "Longevity Risk".
-Longevity Risk is the possibility that retirees may live longer than projected by the Plan's mortality assumption.
-As shown above, benefit payments are expected to increase over the next 5-year and 10-year horizons.
-The projected increases assume that current retirees pass away according to the Plan's mortality assumption.
-To the extent that current retirees live longer than expected, the future 5-year and 10-year benefit projections may be larger than the amounts disclosed above.
+Furthermore, Plans' with a large number of inactive Members have an increased "Longevity Risk".
+Longevity Risk is the possibility that inactive Members may live longer than projected by the Plan's mortality assumption.
+As shown in the previous paragraph, benefit payments are expected to increase over the next 5-year and 10-year horizons.
+The projected increases assume that current inactive Members pass away according to the Plan's mortality assumption.
+To the extent that current inactive Members live longer than expected, the future 5-year and 10-year benefit projections may be larger than the amounts disclosed in the previous paragraph.
 Higher levels of benefit payments, payable for a longer period of time, may cause a significant strain to the Plan's cash flow, future Recommended Contributions, and may lead to Plan insolvency.